 Your food truck is also carrying propane gas, which is highly combustible and may require different fire suppression systems than those used for kitchen or cooking fires.

 Before finalizing your food truck construction design, take the time to discuss your needs with the team at Hood Builder.
-Their design specialists can help you fully customize your food truck for maximum efficiency and optimal safety, whether you’re in Salt Lake City, Cheyenne, Phoenix, or anywhere across Colorado or California.
+Their design specialists can help you fully customize your food truck for maximum efficiency and optimal safety, whether you’re in Salt Lake City, Cheyenne, Phoenix, or anywhere across Colorado.

 © 2017 Millionairium and Farazandeh.
 Authorization to post is granted, with the stipulation that Millionairium and Farazandeh are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.